 Use images captured from your app’s UI to visually communicate your app’s user experience.
 You can feature up to 10 screenshots on your App Store and Mac App Store product pages.
 Depending on the orientation of your screenshots, the first one to three images will appear in search results when no app preview is available, so make sure these highlight the essence of your app.
 Focus each subsequent screenshot on a main benefit or feature so that you fully convey your app’s value.
 If your app supports Dark Mode, consider including at least one screenshot that showcases what the experience looks like for users.

-Provide your audience with an engaging description that highlights the features and functionality of your app.
-The ideal description is a concise, attention-grabbing paragraph followed by a short list of main features.
-Let potential users know what makes your app unique and why they will love it.
+Provide an engaging description that highlights the features and functionality of your app.
+The ideal description is a concise, informative paragraph followed by a short list of main features.
+Let potential users know what makes your app unique and why they’ll love it.
 Communicate in the tone of your brand, and use terminology your target audience will appreciate and understand.
 The first sentence of your description is the most important — this is what users can read without having to tap to read more.
 Every word counts, so focus on your app’s unique features.

 If you choose to mention an accolade, we recommend putting it at the end of your description or as part of your promotional text.
 Don’t add unnecessary keywords to your description in an attempt to improve search results.
 Also avoid including specific prices in your app description.
-Pricing is already shown on the product page, and references within the description won’t be accurate in all countries and territories.
+Pricing is already shown on the product page, and references within the description may not be accurate in all regions.

-- plurals of words that you’ve already included in singular form
+- Plurals of words that you’ve already included in singular form

-- duplicate words
+- Duplicate words

 Improper use of keywords is a common reason for App Store rejections.
 Do not use the following in your keywords:

-- unauthorized use of trademarked terms, celebrity names, and other protected words and phrases
+- Unauthorized use of trademarked terms, celebrity names, and other protected words and phrases

-- terms that are not relevant to the app
+- Terms that are not relevant to the app

-- competing app names
+- Competing app names

-- irrelevant, inappropriate, offensive, or objectionable terms
+- Irrelevant, inappropriate, offensive, or objectionable terms